itspangler/geospatial-humanities-s2025/src/syllabus.md

 ## Course summary

 In this course, we will use geospatial tools, theory, and methods to explore "the humanities," broadly conceived.
 How can concepts like space, place, and landscape inform humanistic inquiry?
 What kinds of data exist for engaging computationally with topics like art, history, literature, and archaeology?
-And what tools exist for analyzing the complicated relationships between people, the places they live, and the fruits of their creative endeavors?
+And what tools can be used to geographically analyze the complicated relationships between people, the places they live, and the fruits of their creative endeavors?

 Over the semester, students will learn to use geographic information systems—or "GIS"—to ask and answer humanistically-informed, historically-grounded spatial questions.
 Lectures introduce key concepts in the geospatial humanities, from spatial data structures to feminist cartography, while detailed labs put those concepts into motion.
 Assignments concentrate on self-guided engagements with course material, and a final project allows students to independently study a geospatial humanities topic of their own choosing.